Child Protection Law – Frequently Asked Questions

 It will depend on the situation.
 You may wish to seek a lawyer who practices in the area of child protection if one of the following scenarios applies to you:

-1. You are pregnant or your current partner is pregnant, and the CAS has advised you that they intend to apprehend your child at birth due to concerns about your ability or the ability of your partner to care for your child.
+- You are pregnant or your current partner is pregnant, and the CAS has advised you that they intend to take your child to a place of safety due to concerns about your ability to care for your child.

-2. The CAS has apprehended your child to protection concerns regarding yourself, your current partner, your former partner, a family member or a friend residing with you.
-These concerns can include illicit drug use, untreated medical issues, untreated mental health issues, domestic violence and/or capacity issues.
+- The CAS has removed your child and placed them at a place of safety due to protection concerns regarding yourself, your current partner, your former partner, a family member or a friend residing with you.
+These concerns can include substance use, untreated medical issues, untreated mental health issues, domestic violence and/or capacity issues.

-4. Your child has been a victim of a physical or sexual assault or is at significant risk of being physically or sexually assaulted, and CAS is alleging that your child is not adequately protected in your care, or the care of your former partner.
+- Your child has been a victim of a physical or sexual assault or is at significant risk of being physically or sexually assaulted, and CAS is alleging that your child is not adequately protected in your care, or the care of their caregiver.

-5. Your teenager requires psychiatric treatment at a secure treatment centre because they significant risk of harming themselves or others.
+- Your child or teenager requires psychiatric treatment at a secure treatment centre because they are at a significant risk of harming themselves or others.

-6. You are the family member of a child that has been recently apprehended by the CAS and you wish to put forward a plan of care to have the child placed with you on a temporary or on a permanent basis.
+- You are the family member of a child that has been recently removed from their home by the CAS and you wish to put forward a plan of care to have the child placed with you on a temporary or on a permanent basis.

-The situations above are just a few examples of the instances where you may wish to consult the services of a lawyer who practices in the area of child protection law in order to get a sense of your rights.
+These situations are just a few examples where you may wish to consult the services of a lawyer in order to understand your rights.

-My child has just been taken from me.
+My child has just been removed from my care.
 What do I do?

-Having a child apprehended by the CAS is one of the most difficult and emotional scenarios a parent can face.
+Having a child removed from your care by the CAS is one of the most difficult and emotional scenarios a parent can face.
 Although it is entirely understandable that a parent is angry or upset in such a situation, it is important to remain calm and to not lash out towards the CAS caseworkers or police in attendance.
 Do feel free to contact any family members, friends or community services that can provide you with support and assistance during this difficult time.

-When CAS apprehends a child, a court appearance must take place within 5 days so that the Court can make an order as to the interim placement of your child.
-Ask the CAS caseworker to provide the warrant allowing the apprehension of your child (if applicable) and all other court documents needed for the first court appearance.
-It is possible that you may not receive these court documents until shortly before the court appearance.
+When CAS removes a child to a place of safety, a court appearance must take place within 5 days so that the Court can make an order as to the temporary placement of that child.
+Ask the CAS caseworker to provide the warrant authorizing the removal of your child (if applicable) and all other court documents needed for the first court appearance.
+It is possible that you may not receive these court documents until shortly before the first court appearance.
+This court appearance will generally take place by videoconference, so be sure that you are also provided with the link so that you can participate.

 Before the first court appearance, you should be provided the following court documents:

-2. Affidavit of the CAS caseworker in support of the Notice of Motion.
-In certain cases there may be affidavits from more than one CAS caseworker.
+- Affidavit of the CAS caseworker in support of the Notice of Motion.
+In certain cases, there may be affidavits from more than one CAS caseworker (Form 14A).

-6. Blank Answer and Plan of Care (for parties other than CAS).
+- Blank Answer and Plan of Care (for parties other than CAS) (Form 33B.1).

 Once you receive these documents, read through them carefully and take note of the information and allegations that you agree with or do not agree with.
-It is also important to consult with a lawyer as soon as possible in order to get a sense of your rights and obligations in your case.
-Because of the short timeline between the apprehension and the first court appearance, your first contact with a lawyer will most likely be with the Duty Counsel at Court either just prior to the first court appearance.
+It is also important to consult with a lawyer as soon as possible to get a sense of your rights in your case.
+Because of the short timeline between the removal of a child and the first court appearance, your first contact with a lawyer will most likely be with the Duty Counsel just prior to the first court appearance.

 Once the first court appearance is complete, it is extremely important to complete an application to obtain a Legal Aid certificate (if you meet the financial eligibility) and to retain the services of a lawyer who represents clients in child protection cases.
 Once you have had a chance to retain a lawyer, you will have the opportunity to prepare a response to the allegations against you, and to determine the next steps that you may wish to take in your case.